jannfis/argocd-nutshell/README.md

 * The latest released `argocd` CLI, ready to use logged into the Argo CD instance

-## Installing other versions
+## Versions

+By default, the most recent stable versions of Argo CD and K3S will be installed in the box.

-You can override the versions installed by the `default` variant by setting some environment variables before running `vagrant up`:
+You can override (pin) the versions installed by the `default` variant by setting some environment variables before running `vagrant up`:

 * `ARGOCD_VERSION`: This lets you specify another version of the manifests